unceasingsteps/envycontrol/README.md

 ### Integrated

 - The integrated Intel or AMD iGPU is used exclusively
-- Nvidia dGPU is turned off to reduce power consumption
+- Nvidia dGPU is passed through to VFIO driver.
+When no virtual machine with the dGPU is in use this gives similar power savings to full integrated mode.
 - External screens cannot be used if the video ports are wired to the dGPU

 ### Hybrid